 2) Social: It may be hard for kids and family to make it to your parents physically, but there's no reason people can't facetime or call throughout the day.
 It's never been easier to stay in touch.

 3) Safety: Fear of falling or getting hurt while alone is a big cause of anxiety for both loved ones and care givers.
-Compare medical alert systems (in-home, mobile, fall detection, GPS tracking) and get the right one for your situation.
+Ger a medical alert system, camera, Alexa, fall detector or some type of device where you can either call for help in the event of an emergency or that can identify an emergency situation on its own.

 4) Medication: Taking the right medications at the right time is especially difficult for seniors who take a significant number of pills throughout the day.
 The good news is, there are a host of medication reminders you can explore.
 See which is best for you.